noear/folkmq/README.md

 * High throughput, low latency

-FolkMQ runs purely in memory and can process hundreds of thousands of messages per second with minimum latency of less than a millisecond.
+The cluster mode can handle millions of messages per second with minimum latency of less than 1 millisecond.

 * Extensibility